Vericon

-Vericon is an annual science fiction convention at Harvard University, organized by the Harvard–Radcliffe Science Fiction Association.
+Vericon was an annual science fiction convention at Harvard University, organized by the Harvard–Radcliffe Science Fiction Association.
 Lasting over a three-day weekend, for the first nine years of its existence it took place on the last weekend of January; for 2010, however, it was moved to mid-March to accommodate changes in Harvard College's academic calendar.
-It has been described as the largest college-based science fiction convention in the United States.
+It was described as the largest college-based science fiction convention in the United States.

-Vericon was held most recently in 2016, and is currently on hiatus.
+Vericon was held most recently in 2016.

-The convention features anime, boardgames, cosplay, Human Chess, dances, LARPs, and RPGs.
-The convention is unusual for a college science fiction convention in that in addition to gaming, a number of prominent people involved in the genres of science fiction, fantasy, game design, and comics are invited each year to host panels and readings.
-Guests have included:
+The convention featured anime, boardgames, cosplay, Human Chess, dances, LARPs, and RPGs.
+The convention was unusual for a college science fiction convention in that in addition to gaming, a number of prominent people involved in the genres of science fiction, fantasy, game design, and comics were invited each year to host panels and readings.
+Guests included: